 [EBSCO] Formerly called NetLibrary and distributed by OCLC.
-A collection of e-book editions of printed books on far ranging subjects.
-Access is provided by TexShare.
+A collection of ebook editions of printed books on far ranging subjects.
+Access to 28,281 ebooks is provided by TexShare.

 [EBSCO] A definitive online resource for education research and a bibliographic and full text database covering scholarly research and information relating to all areas of education and all educational specialties, such as: multilingual education, health education, testing, areas of curriculum instruction, administration, policy, funding, and related social issues.
 Provides indexing and abstracts for more than 1,500 journals, and the full test of 750+ journals, plus the full text of 80+ books and monographs, and full text for numerous education-related conference papers.

 [EBSCO] Covering areas related to educational administration, including educational leadership, educational management, educational research, and other areas of key relevance to the discipline.

 [EBSCO] Educational Resource Information Center, contains more than 2,200 digests along with references for additional information and citations and abstracts from over 1,000 educational and education-related journals.